Bhushan7766/wp-my-sql/README.md

-# THIS REPO CONTAINS DOCKERFILES I'VE CREATED FOR Wordpress deployment on ECS using Docker PROJECT.
+# THIS REPO CONTAINS DOCKERFILES I'VE CREATED FOR "Wordpress deployment on ECS using Docker" PROJECT.